Why Software Architecture Matters in Custom Software Development

 I’ve inherited codebases where adding a single feature required understanding seventeen different “temporary” solutions that had become permanent.
 The original team had moved on.
 The documentation was nonexistent.
 Every change risked breaking something unrelated.

 This is what architecture prevents.
 Good structure makes the codebase self-documenting.
 Components have clear responsibilities.
 Changes stay contained.
 New developers can become productive in days instead of months.
+When Deloitte’s 2026 study says technical debt swallows 21% to 40% of IT spend, sound architecture is how you stay on the low end of that range.

 Building for Change